-To be honest, this dual taxation regime has complicated matters a bit.
+To be honest and for the last 2-3 years, this dual taxation regime has complicated matters a bit.
 And the choice between New Tax Slabs Vs Old Tax Slabs has now become very taxpayer-specific.
 Each taxpayer would have to study his or her unique situation and then decide whether to opt for the new or the old tax regime.

 As of now, the new tax slab is provided as an option.
 Taxpayers can voluntarily opt for it and its not mandatory.
 If they want, they can remain with the old tax slabs thereby keeping their exemptions.